Trained Olympic gold medalist and world record holder Katie Ledecky for the 4 years leading up to the 2016 Rio Olympic Games

 When people talk about Katie Ledecky’s technique, the name that comes up most often is her coach, Bruce Gemmell.
 But part of her success is also thanks to Lee Sommers, the strength-and-conditioning coach to the Olympic gold medalist and multiple world-record holder.

-Sommers has been in the fitness industry for the better part of two decades, and has spent most of that time as a fitness director at Sport & Health, a chain of health clubs in the Washington, D.C. area.
+Sommers has been in the fitness industry for the better part of two decades and has spent most of that time as a Director of Fitness in the Washington, D.C. area.

-After taking over the club’s Bethesda location five years ago, he began working with members of Nation’s Capital’s national team, including Ledecky and Carsten Vissering, a breaststroker who now competes for the University of Southern California.
+In 2013, he began working with members of Nation’s Capital’s National Team, including Ledecky and Carsten Vissering, a breaststroker who now competes for the University of Southern California.

 After five years of working with swimmers, Sommers has picked up enough knowledge about the sport that he can now walk into a Fitter & Faster clinic and guess correctly as to who specializes in which stroke.
 “I just watch how they move as an athlete,” he says.

 He’s discovered that conducting Fitter & Faster dryland clinics for younger kids presents a different set of challenges and rewards.
-They keys to success there?
-“Grabbing kids’ attention and making the curriculum relatable and enjoyable.”
+The keys to success there?
+“Grabbing kids’ attention and making the curriculum relatable and enjoyable.
+And make sure they understand how dryland training can enhance their performance in the water and decrease risk of injury at the same time.”